-Director General International Vaccine Institute Innovations, is willing to fund vaccine development at a cost accessible to developing countries, but someone will still have to manufacture and distribute it.
+Innovations, is willing to fund vaccine development at a cost accessible to developing countries, but someone will still have to manufacture and distribute it.
 The market for Covid-19 could be 7 billion people, so we hope there will be more than one vaccine.
-What are the issues around vaccine delivery in developing countries? $\rightarrow$ It is far safer to give a cholera vaccine by opening a bottle and telling someone to swig it or giving them a patch to put on their arm, rather than getting a nurse to inject it.
-But big manufacturers are not incentivized to spend the CALL TO IMPACT Large pharmaceutica 2 Manufacturing a vaccine is only part of the solution the infrastructure and pacity to run a vaccine mpaign must be built u 3 Fostering cross-country nake vaccines more af n the developing world " Every \$1 you invest in vaccination saves a total of \$44 in cost to society." millions required to transition their injectable vaccines into these methods of delivery, since the countries that need them receive them at low or no cost.
+What are the issues around vaccine delivery in developing countries? → It is far safer to give a cholera vaccine by opening a bottle and telling someone to swig it or giving them a patch to put on their arm, rather than getting a nurse to inject it.
+But big manufacturers are not incentivized to spend the CALL TO IMPACT - Large pharmaceutical companies must be incentivized to focus the resources on developing - Manufacturing a vaccine is only part of the solution; the infrastructure and capacity to run a vaccine campaign must be built up - Fostering cross-country collaboration in the development of vaccines to make vaccines more affordable in the developing world. millions required to transition their injectable vaccines into these methods of delivery, since the countries that need them receive them at low or no cost.
 How can you build global manufacturing capacity?

-→ The majority of vaccines by number, not value - used by Gavi are produced in India, Korea, China and Indonesia.
+→ The majority of vaccines - by number, not value - used by Gavi are produced in India, Korea, China and Indonesia.
 So, capability is distributed around the world, but needs to be rationalized.
 It is probably not tenable for every African country to have their own vaccine manufacturing capability, but you might develop it in South Africa, Kenya or maybe Senegal.
 It would depend on the market, technical capability, and their commitment to buying, say, 90 percent of what is produced.
 In the end it is a business.
 To make manufacturing sustainable and produce at scale to a lower price, you need a population of about a hundred million.
 What are the advantages of vaccination beyond disease immunity? → There is a far broader societal impact.
 If you vaccinate children with pneumococcal conjugate vaccine, their grandparents do not die of invasive pneumococcal disease.
 If you are a family with a daily income of \$2 and a child is sick, mom has to stay home and they drop below the poverty level, often for months after the child recovers.
 This means the children work and do not go to school.
 Infections also contribute to delays in cognitive and physical development.
 Unvaccinated children have lower performance in school.
 Vaccination also lowers birth rates because mothers no longer fear their children dying.
 With vaccinations you have a more productive society.
 For all these reasons, every \$1 you invest in vaccination saves a total of \$44 in cost to society.
-PREVENIE OUTPOLOGIES AND NEW TECHNOLOGIES AND LESSONS LEARNED COULD HELP US CONTAIN THE SPREAD OF INFECTIOUS DISEASE MORE EFFECTIVELY.
-BUT WHAT IF WE COULD PREVENT OUTBREAKS?
-ALTOGETHER? overcrowding and climate change are drivers of diseas that must be addressed to 24